Data-Science-Society-UCR/template-Parkinson-Risk/INSTRUCTIONS.md

 Once you've identified the necessary features, write the code to drop irrelevant columns and define `X` and `y`.
 Before moving forward, check with your PD to confirm your choices.

 > [!IMPORTANT]
-> When completed, insert a code block that combines the 1st and 2nd step code.
-Above the code block, add a header "Dropping rows with missing values & Extract features and target variables", then comment out the instructions above.
+> When completed, insert a code block in the "Support Vector Machine (SVM) section in the `README.md` that combines the 1st and 2nd step code.
+Above the code block, add a header "Dropping rows with missing values & Extract features and target variables".

 3. To evaluate how well our model generalizes to unseen data, we need to split the dataset into training and testing sets, following the 80/20 rule.
 Meaning: 80% of the data will be used for training, and 20% for testing.
    * Use the train_test_split() function from sklearn.model_selection to randomly divide `X` (features) and `y` (labels).